The Top 4 Instructional Design Skills You Need to Land Your Dream Career (And How to Master Them)

 YouTube

 This is just a sample of software and tools IDs use.
 As an ID, you’ll work with various industry standard tools and emerging technologies, depending on the certificate or degree program you attend.
-For example, our M.S. in Learning Design and Technology program utilizes the Articulate 360 suite of programs, including Storyline 360 and Rise 360.
-For more information on these programs and other ID technologies, see our blog post: Top 15 Tools Used by Instructional Designers.
+For example, the MS in Learning Design and Technology program utilizes the Articulate 360 suite of programs, including Storyline 360 and Rise 360.

 Additional Skills Needed for Instructional Designers

-While the four core skills are essential for any ID, they’re not the only instructional design competencies employers seek.
+While the four core skills above are essential for any instructional designer, they’re not the only competencies employers seek.
 Both educational institutions and private corporations will prefer job applicants who can show that they’re professional, responsible, proactive and can work well as part of a team.
 Here are the top practical and soft skills that you should be prepared to highlight as strengths when applying for positions:

 Every skill that you attain is a single asset within a larger web.
 The more you can point to these masteries, the more complete you’ll be as an ID and a job candidate.